AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/cloud-storage/eventhub.md

 *   Content-Type: `application/json`

-## Create a base connection
+## Create a connection

-A base connection specifies a source and contains your credentials for that source.
-Only one base connection is required per Azure EventHub account as it can be used to create multiple source connectors to bring in different data.
+A connection specifies a source and contains your credentials for that source.
+Only one connection is required per Azure EventHub account as it can be used to create multiple source connectors to bring in different data.

 **API format**